ssyounge/ASIB/README.md

 ```

 The base config merged by `generate_config.py` defaults to
 `configs/default.yaml`.
+This file only defines universal settings such as
+device and paths.
 The script can also merge optional fragments such as
 `configs/fine_tune.yaml` or `configs/partial_freeze.yaml`.
 Pass one or more
 fragment files (or a directory containing them) to assemble a config from
 multiple pieces.
 Override the selection by setting the `BASE_CONFIG`